tanvinabpatel/FT-Whisper-SyntheticDutchData/README.md

     - **`--clean` == `True`:** The processed dataset will be saved as `processed_dataset_clean` in the `data` directory.
     - **`--clean` == `False`:** The processed dataset will be saved as `processed_dataset` in the `data` directory.

+## Training and Evaluation

 **Training the Model:**
+Training: Fine-tuning on the Whisper-small model.

 This script uses either the `processed dataset` or `processed_dataset_clean` database to fine-tune a model based on Whisper-tiny.